 Building a leadership pipeline for government ICT

-A leading New Zealand early in careers consultancy company, ICE, is helping provide a career path for graduates who previously had not considered working for government agencies.
+A New Zealandcareers consultancy company, ICE, is helping provide a career path for graduates who previously had not considered working for government agencies.

 ICE Professional founder and chief executive Nuwanthie Samarakone says the group is working with seven government departments in providing jobs for many graduates.